lmtanco/msp430cxxtest/README.md

 # msp430cxxtest

 [Work in progress.
-Some clock, watchdog, GPIO and timer functionality]
+Some clock, watchdog, GPIO, timer and PWM functionality]

 First attempts at creating a c++ library for the TI msp430g2553 microcontroller.